An Interpretable Approach to Load Profile Forecasting in Power Grids using Galerkin-Approximated Koopman Pseudospectra: The Data-Driven Approach

+The approximation in \eqref{eq:GalerkinMatrices} relaxes the exact eigenvalue assumption, allowing for the identification of modes that are coherent over finite time scales, where the system's dynamics exhibit less sensitivity to perturbations.
+This is analogous to the $\epsilon$-eigenvalue framework introduced by Colbrook et al. \cite{Colbrook2021}.
+Similarly, Dirichlet energy \eqref{eq:Dirich} serves as a proxy for selecting smooth and physically meaningful eigenfunctions that avoid spectral pollution.

-As explained in Section \ref{sec:DataEigen}, we use the original approach developed in \citep{Giannakis2019Spectral, Giannakis2019Delay} to obtain the Koopman eigenfunctions that are sampled at the data points $X_s=\{x_1,\cdots,x_N\}$.
-However, to evaluate the Koopman eigenfunctions at out-of-sample points, we utilize the Nystrom extension approach to extend the Koopman eigenfunctions to $x\in \mathcal X/X_s$ in this work.
-To achieve this, we apply the Nystrom approach to extend the eigenfunctions $\varphi_k$ of the Markov kernel operator first.
+After approximating the Koopman eigenfunctions at the sampled data points $X_s={x_1,\cdots,x_N}$, we utilize the Nyström extension approach to extend the Koopman eigenfunctions to points not included in the original dataset, i.e. $x\in \mathcal X\setminus X_s$.
+To achieve this, we first apply the Nyström approach to extend the eigenfunctions $\varphi_k$ of the Markov kernel operator.
 Then, we use equation \eqref{eq:KoopmanEigenfunction} for out-of-sample evaluation of Koopman eigenfunctions.
-Our approach is based on the method established in \citep{Coifman2006Nystrom}.
+Our approach is based on the method established in \cite{Coifman2006Nystrom}.

-Assuming that the Markov integral operator $P_Q$ described in Section \ref{sec:Kernel} has the kernel $p_Q:\mathcal X\times \mathcal X\mapsto\mathbb R_+$, the Nystrom extension method is employed to solve the eigenfunction of integral equations in the following form:

-where $\nu$ represents the underlying probability density function, $\varphi(x)$ denotes the eigenfunction, and $p_Q(x, y)$ signifies the similarity between $x$ and $y$.